 CROW presents weekly Speaker Series program

-Presented by LCEC, the Clinic for the Rehabilitation of Wildlife’s weekly Speaker Series continues on Feb.
-18 with “The Story of Ospreys” by Claudia Burns, International Osprey Foundation volunteer.
+Presented by LCEC, the Clinic for the Rehabilitation of Wildlife’s weekly Speaker Series continues on March 3 with “Living with Burrowing Owls” by Beverly Saltonstall, volunteer for the Cape Coral Friends of Wildlife.

 Speaker Series programs begin at 4:15 p.m. in the Visitor Education Center, at 3883 Sanibel-Captiva Road, and are approximately one hour in length.
 Admission is $10 for adults, $5 for ages 13-17 and free for children age 12 and under.
 Space is limited, so advanced registration is highly recommended.

 For more information, visit www.CROWClinic.org/articles/2020-speaker-series-presented-by-lcec.